Laravel-Lang/lang/docs/statuses/nn.md

 </td>
 </tr>
 <tr><td align="left" >
-If necessary
+If necessary, you may log out of all of your other browser sessions across all of your devices.
+Some of your recent sessions are listed below; however, this list may not be exhaustive.
+If you feel your account has been compromised, you should also update your password.
 </td>
 </tr>
 <tr><td align="left" >
-If you already have an account
+If you already have an account, you may accept this invitation by clicking the button below:
 </td>
 </tr>
 <tr><td align="left" >
-If you did not expect to receive an invitation to this team
+If you did not expect to receive an invitation to this team, you may discard this email.
 </td>
 </tr>
 <tr><td align="left" >
-If you do not have an account
+If you do not have an account, you may create one by clicking the button below.
+After creating an account, you may click the invitation acceptance button in this email to accept the team invitation:
 </td>
 </tr>
 <tr><td align="left" >